 You can make dump cake with different varieties of pie filling, such as peach or blueberry.
 Just make sure that it’s a 21-ounce can (approximately—a few ounces in either direction won’t hurt).
 Follow the recipe as written otherwise.

-You can substitute chopped walnuts for the chopped pecans.
+You can substitute chopped walnuts or almonds for the chopped pecans.
 Or if you prefer no nuts, you can just leave them out.

 Instead of yellow cake mix, you can use either white cake mix or chocolate cake mix for this recipe.
 A chocolate cake mix will create a Chocolate Cherry Dump Cake—yum!!